valancej/documentation/_general/integrations/depfu.md

 Codeship Pro automatically builds all branches and pull requests that get pushed to GitHub, which is what Depfu needs to automate your dependency updates.

-**Note** If you have limited your "running the tests" step to only certain branches using the [tag/exclude attribute]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}/#limiting-steps-to-specific-branches-or-tags), make sure the Depfu branches are whitelisted.
+**Note** that if you have limited your "running the tests" step to only certain branches using the [tag/exclude attribute]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}/#limiting-steps-to-specific-branches-or-tags), make sure the Depfu branches are whitelisted.
 All Depfu branches start with `depfu/`.

 ## Codeship Basic